OthankQ/100-days-of-code/r1-log.md

 More loop manipulation and linear regression problem solving with Jupyter notebook.

+### R2D93

-R2D92 of #100DaysOfCode #301DaysOfCode - More basic Python.
+More basic Python.
 Mostly playing around with manipulating lists.
 I hope I'm making more progress than I feel like I am.

+### R2D94

+More practice with NumPy.
+Usually with array.